beatobongco/ClimbingDiary/README.md

  * Really stoked to have completed Jump Start and Bakit Pocket back-to-back.
 Endurance I would say is top!
  * For bouldering just reviewed all previously sent routes.
 Really happy I repeated them all without falling.
 I think I have the lessons dialed down.
 Next objective is to add something else to my 4x4.
  * Gave some bad tries to Black Chips and Drago, both 6c's.
 Bad to have attempted them at a very suboptimal state.
 Black Chips I'm sure I can do fresh.
 Drago feels a bit impossible because of the foot reachiness, but I reckon its just plain body positioning lacking on that slab, not at all strength.

+## 2016/9/4
+ * Found a great place to train while I'm visiting Greg http://www.susf.com.au/the-ledge.html I'll try to keep my one day on/off schedule while there. :)
+ * TODO: research on general fitness training I can do while in KP!